Andrew-Vinci/AppFinder/README.md

 This project is meant to act as part of an experiment to determine how icon color affects a user's ability to quickly and easily identify said icon from amongst other apps.
 The webpage cycles through the same app in four different colors: white, red, green, and blue.
 Incorrect attempts and total time are recorded in a text file at the end of each round.

-The following README includes sections from the intiial research paper, including the Abstract, Methods, Results, Discussion, and Conclusion section.
+The following README includes sections from the initial research paper, including the Abstract, Methods, Results, Discussion, and Conclusion sections.
 It also includes a download of the research paper itself.

 ## Table of Contents